 Sleep apnea affects some 18 million people.
-According to National Sleep Foundation's 2002 Sleep in America poll, about 1 in 10 adults reported experiencing some pauses in breathing during sleep.
+According to the National Sleep Foundation’s 2002 Sleep in America poll, about 1 in 10 adults reported experiencing some pauses in breathing during sleep.
 Snoring can be a symptom of sleep apnea.
 About 59% of adults said they snore, according to the same poll.
 About 1/4 of those who snore do so every night or almost every night.
 In sleep apnea, the airway of the snorer closes and he/she must wake up to resume breathing.
 This cycle may repeat hundreds of times during the night, resulting in severe daytime sleepiness.

 What are the risks to my health from Sleep Apnea?